scijs/cholesky-solve/README.md

 # cholesky-solve[WIP]

-This modules solves sparse symmetric positive definite linear systems, by finding the Cholesky decomposition, and then doing forward substitution and backward substitution.
-It is basically a javascript port of the paper "Algorithm 8xx: a concise sparse Cholesky factorization package".
+This module solves sparse symmetric positive definite linear systems, by finding the Cholesky decomposition, and then doing forward substitution and backward substitution.
+It is basically a Javascript port of the paper "Algorithm 8xx: a concise sparse Cholesky factorization package".
 This kind of solver has many applications in digital geometry processing.